-Based on shares outstanding as of December 31, 2021, our executive officers, directors and their affiliates and our principal stockholders beneficially held, in the aggregate, approximately a quarter of our outstanding voting stock.
-These stockholders, acting together, would be able to significantly influence all matters requiring stockholder approval.
+Our executive officers, directors and our principal stockholders beneficially hold a significant portion of our voting stock.
+These stockholders, acting together, may be able to significantly influence matters requiring stockholder approval.
 For example, these stockholders would be able to significantly influence elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.